Business process optimization is a real challenge for most organizations.

 CONTENTS

-Business processes can be considered as a map that defines the paths and the flow of activities that take place within and between different business functions.
+Business processes can be considered as a map that defines the paths and the flow of business activities that take place within and between different business functions.

 However, moving from point “A” to point “B” along these paths, and doing so as efficiently as possible, is often a great challenge.